-Now the sun is rising!
-Just in time for spring, KPM Berlin is launching the Heritage Édition Maréchal Niel, five products handmade at the Tiergarten in the same guise - a delicate yellow rose decoration sprouts on the KURLAND To-Go cup, the Cadre vases 0, 1 and 2 and the Vide Poche.
-The rose, named after the French Marshall Niel, was one of the favorite flowers of Empress Auguste Victoria - her later husband Prince Wilhelm
+The sun is rising!
+Just in time for spring, KPM Berlin is launching the Heritage Édition Maréchal Niel—five products handcrafted at the Tiergarten, all featuring the same design: a delicate yellow rose motif blooms on the KURLAND To-Go cup, the Cadre 0, 1, and 2, and the Vide Poche.
+The rose, named after the French Marshal Niel, was one of Empress Auguste Victoria’s favorite flowers—her future husband, Prince Wilhelm

 Show moreHistory